kenanpengyou/kenanpengyou.github.com/_posts/front-end-synthetical/2013-05-31-pixel-and-viewport.md

 [A tale of two viewports]: http://www.quirksmode.org/mobile/viewports.html "A tale of two viewports"
 [The Lengths of CSS]: http://css-tricks.com/the-lengths-of-css/ "The Lengths of CSS"
-[关于viewport tag的文章]: https://developer.mozilla.org/en/mobile/viewport_meta_tag "Using the viewport meta tag to control layout on mobile browsers"
+[关于viewport meta tag的文章]: https://developer.mozilla.org/en/mobile/viewport_meta_tag "Using the viewport meta tag to control layout on mobile browsers"